yafernandes/instrumented-logs/README.md

 Deploying this application on Kubernetes will give you traces and logs.
 Datadog will use the trace id for correlation.
 The provided [manifest](kubernetes/instrumented-logs.yaml) will deploy the application and set up NGINX ingress if present.

 Log4j instrumentation is not automatically detected by standard pipelines.
-You will need to add a [Tracer Remmaper](https://docs.datadoghq.com/logs/processing/processors/?tab=ui#trace-remapper) and set its trace id attribute to `mdc.dd.trace_id`.
+Edit the `Reserved attributes mapping` and add `mdc.dd.trace_id` to `Trace Id attributes`.